 Drive Time: 1 hour 10 minutes

 Oklahoma has waterfalls!
-We didn’t make it out to Turner Falls Park, but I was able to get my waterfall fix with a shorter drive time to Natural Falls State Park.
+We didn’t make it out to Turner Falls Park, home to Oklahoma’s tallest waterfall, but I was able to get my waterfall fix with a shorter drive time to Natural Falls State Park.

 Fun fact: Natural Falls State Park was featured in the movie Where the Red Fern Grows.
 Yes, it’s the one with the dogs.

 We spent a few hours here hiking with the pup.
 The Dripping Springs Trail is what this one is known for, but if you’re up for some scrambling, the Fox Den Trail was my favorite.
-If this sounds right up your alley, check out my detailed guide to Natural Falls State Park.
+Check out my detailed guide to Natural Falls State Park to make this one happen.

 Distance: 72 miles